embeddedgyro/shakey-table/README.md

 We cannot guarantee that it will work on other versions of the Pi or on other operating systems or OS versions.

+# Hardware

+## Components

+The following components were used for this project:
+* Raspberry Pi 5 - Microcontroller.
+Documentation for it can be found here [https://www.raspberrypi.com/documentation/](https://www.raspberrypi.com/documentation/).
+* Current Sensor - INA260.
+Used for reading current flowing through the motor for PID motor control.
+Uses I2C communication protocol for interfacing with Pi.
+Datasheet can be found here [https://www.ti.com/lit/ds/symlink/ina260.pdf?ts=1712654268303&ref_url=https%253A%252F%252Fwww.google.com%252F](https://www.ti.com/lit/ds/symlink/ina260.pdf?ts=1712654268303&ref_url=https%253A%252F%252Fwww.google.com%252F).
+Should be connected in series with the motor.
+Is powered by a 3V3 supply from the Pi.
+ADD INFO ABOUT HOW IT IS CONNECTED TO PI, HOW IT FUNCTIONS, TALK ABOUT PULL-UP RESISTORS (NEEDS THEM)

+* Gyro-Acelerometer Sensor - MPU6050.
+Measures The incine of the table from up-right position and captures the acceleration of the table in a 2D plane.
+Measurements are used for PID motor control.
+Uses I2C communication protocol for interfacing with Pi.
+Datasheet can be found here [https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/2204/SEN0142_Web.pdf](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/2204/SEN0142_Web.pdf).
+Should be mounted firmly to the surface of the table with this orientation INSERT IMAGE OF THE ORIENTATION OR DESCRITE IT PROPERLY.
+Is powered by a 3V3 supply from the Pi.
+DESCRIBE FUNCTIONALITY IN MORE DETAIL, DESCRIBE CONNECTIONS TO PI, TALK ABOUT PULL-UP RESISTORS (DOESN'T NEED THEM)

+* Motor Driver - Cytron MD20A.
+Regulates voltage supplied to the motor, controls the direction and speed of motor rotation with PWM.
+Datasheet can be found here [https://robu.in/wp-content/uploads/2019/05/MD20A-Datasheet.pdf](https://robu.in/wp-content/uploads/2019/05/MD20A-Datasheet.pdf).
+Uses 12V external DC power supply for delivering power to the motor.
+In this project an external power generator was used for this purpose.
+Use thick multicore wires for power lines.
+Controls motor rotation by recieving a 20kHz PWM signal with a PID-controlled Duty Cycle from gpio18 on the Pi.
+Direction is controlled by a High-Low output from gpio23.

+* Motor METION MOTOR TYPE AND PROVIDE DATASHEET, DESCRIBE WHAT IT IS USED FOR

+* Low-Pass Filter - LC filter with a cut-off at about 1200Hz to eliminate high-frequency noise coming from the motor driver and Pi PWM signal.
+It uses a 560uH inductor in series with the motor and the current sensor and a 33uF capacitor in parallel with them.(SPECIFY PART NUMBERS).
+At high frequencies inductor becomes very resistive and blocks high freqeuncy signals from passing into the circuit.
+Capacitor becomes a short circutit for high frequency signals.
+High freqeuncies flow through it, avoiding the current sensor and the motor.

+## Hardware Assembly

+INSERT IMAGE WITH FULL SETUP (REAL WORLD AND SCHEMATIC) INSERT IMAGE WITH CORRECT CONFIGURATION OF MPU6050 INSERT IMAGE WITH PI5 PIN LABLES

+## CAD Design

 # Software
 ## Prerequisites/Dependencies
 The following Debian packages (Raspberry Pi OS is built on Debian and has access to Debian packages) are required for this program to build and run on a rpi5: